dotnet/docs/docs/ai/how-to/work-with-local-models.md

 ms.topic: how-to
 ms.date: 04/11/2024

-#customer intent: As a .NET developer, I want use custom or local AI models with the Semantic Kernel SDK so that I can choose the model that's best for me.
+#customer intent: As a .NET developer, I want use custom or local AI models with the Semantic Kernel SDK so that I can use any model available to me.

 ---